elegant-scipy/elegant-scipy/markdown/ch7.markdown

 To summarize what we did, curried_sum is a curried function, so it can take one of the arguments and returns another function curried_sum_partial which “remembers” that argument.

+Okay, so let's get back to our k-mer counting code.
 We can now observe the frequency of different k-mers:

 ```python